 Next Steps

-After you have assigned yourself the Owner rights for the Subscription, you can edit the standard budget.
-See the article about the Budget.
+After the Owner rights for the Subscription have been assigned, the standard budget can be edited.
+Further information can be found in the article about the Budget.